Admission to the University

 Applicants must provide:

-- Proof of a completed bachelors degree from an accredited institution (required for admission to the standalone program only).
+- Proof of a completed bachelors degree from a regionally accredited institution (required for admission to the standalone program only).

 - Proof of Certificate of Clearance (COC).
 Applicants are encouraged to begin this step as soon as possible to allow for processing by the California Commission on Teacher Credentialing.